-The initial diagnostic workup in all patients should include a history and physical examination and the following baseline blood studies and biological assessments to differentiate symptomatic and asymptomatic MM: a complete blood count (CBC) with differential and platelet counts; examination of peripheral blood smear; blood urea nitrogen (BUN); serum creatinine; creatinine clearance (calculated or measured directly)

-and serum electrolytes; serum calcium; albumin; lactate dehydrogenase (LDH); and beta-2 microglobulin.
+The initial diagnostic workup in all patients should include a history and physical examination and the following baseline blood studies and biological assessments to differentiate symptomatic and asymptomatic MM: a complete blood count (CBC) with differential and platelet counts; examination of peripheral blood smear; blood urea nitrogen (BUN); serum creatinine; creatinine clearance (calculated or measured directly) and serum electrolytes; serum calcium; albumin; lactate dehydrogenase (LDH); and beta-2 microglobulin.

 Peripheral smear may show abnormal distribution of red blood cells such as the Rouleaux formation (red cells taking on the appearance of a stack of coins) due to elevated serum proteins.
-Increased BUN and creatinine indicate decreased kidney function, whereas LDH and beta-2 microglobulin levels reflect tumor cell burden.
+Increased BUN and creatinine indicate decreased kidney function, whereas LDH and beta-2 microglobulin levels reflect tumor cell characteristics.
+These tests are essential for R-ISS staging.